Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: The atmospheric torque

 \section{The atmospheric torque}

-We have seen that the retrograde rotation of Venus could not persist for a long time, and the observed retrograde rotation is a clear indication to the existence of a torque acting in that direction.
-It has been attributed to a phase lead in the thermal deformation of the atmosphere (Gold and Soter, 1971; Ingersoll and Dobrovolskis, 1978)\footnote{For detailed discussions of this model, see Correia and Laskar(2003), Leconte et al.(2015), Auclair-Desrotour et al. (2017, 2024), and references therein.}
+The retrograde rotation of Venus could not persist for a long time if the gravitational tidal torque was the only one acting on the planet.
+The observed retrograde rotation is a clear indication of the existence of a torque acting in the opposite direction.
+It has been attributed to a phase lead in the thermal deformation of the atmosphere (Gold and Soter, 1971; Ingersoll and Dobrovolskis, 1978).\footnote{For detailed discussions of this model, see Correia and Laskar, 2003a, Leconte et al. 2015, Auclair-Desrotour et al. 2017, 2024, and references therein.}

+The solar attraction also produces deformations in the atmosphere of Venus, giving origin to an additional torque braking the planet's rotation (Dobrovolskis, 1980; Valente and Correia, 2023).
+However, in the absence of a significant obliquity, it is weaker and not considered in the present study.

 Solar radiation raises the air temperatures in the afternoon and causes the air mass to flow to colder regions.
 In a first approximation, the atmosphere may be represented by an ellipsoid whose bulge is displaced in the direction contrary to the rotation of the body (see fig. \ref{fig:bulges}).
 In this figure, the direction of the orbital motion does not matter.
 The rotation direction indicated is not absolute, but relative to the Sun's direction.
 At one given point on the planet's surface, the tidal bulge is felt after noon.
 The gravitational tide is delayed.
 In contrast, the atmospheric bulge leads the rotation.
-The gravitational effects of the Sun on the atmosphere introduce a torque in a direction opposite to that of the gravitational tide.
+The gravitational attraction of the Sun on the atmosphere introduces a torque in a direction opposite to that of the gravitational tide.

 Using notations similar to those adopted in the previous Section, the contribution of the atmospheric bulge to the rotation of the planet is